M10-AI/m10-ai/README.md

 # M10 AI

-Welcome to M10 AI, Chalmers Technological University's first official AI student club!
+Welcome to M10 AI, Chalmers Technological University's first real AI student club!
 We’re a community dedicated to exploring the exciting artificial intelligence and empowering students with hands-on skills and knowledge.

 ###